lurodrigo/lurodrigo.github.io/_posts/2017-05-02-symbolic-computation-R-1-4.md

 excerpt: "This post starts a series showing how a domain-specific language for symbolic computation can be written using R."
 ---

-*Este post foi escrito originalmente em [português][2].*
+*This post was originally wirtten in [portuguese](https://lurodrigo.github.io/2017/05/computacao-simbolica-R-1-4/).*

 This week I found myself thinking on how packages like `dplyr` use a lot of metaprogramming (that is, computation over the language itself) and functional tools to create functions having a lot of expressive power.
 I asked myself: can I possibly use these tools for algebraic manipulation?
 In particular, could I use them to build a system capable of doing symbolic differentiation?

 I came up with the differentiation problem in particular because it's clear that finding derivatives of elementary functions consists of mere formal (though tedious) manipulation.
 Symbolic integration, in contrast, is more an art than an algorithm.

 After playing with the idea and a few days of tinkering, I figured out that doing it is not only possible, but it also can be done with relative ease.
 It's an exercise that illustrates pretty well how R's functional and metaprogramming capabilities translate to concise and expressive code.

 I wanted this system, (or, being fancy, *domain-specific language*) to satisfy four requisites:

 1. It must describe concisely all elementary functions from calculus, that is, anything that's built with polynomials, exponentials, logarithms and trigonometric functions.
 2. It must be able to manipulate them both symbolically and numerically.
 3. It must be able to compute their derivatives symbolically.
 4. The computed symbolic expressions must be simple, whenever possible.

 Let it be clear that I'm not a symbolic computation expert, so a system for real-world use would probably need to implement a lot of optimizations to the algorithms I use.

 Let's get started, then.
 First, I'm going to need three packages: `purrr`, `lazyeval`, and `glue`, so install them if you do not have them installed yet.
 I'll explain the functions as I use them.

 The first tough detail is that I want functions to be *callable*.
 In other words, I want them to be evaluated using the traditional function syntax: the function name followed by a pair of parentheses enclosing its argument.
 At the same time, I need them to store additional data, such as a string representation, its derivative or its inverse.
 To do it, I'm going to need R *attributes*.

 In R, every object can store data through attributes, setting them using `attr()`.
 To access them, you can use `attr()` itself or the operator `%@%` provided by `purrr`.
 Thus, I only need to take an ordinary mathematical function and add the data needed through attributes.

 For convenience, I also define `print` and `as.character` methods for the `symbolic` class, so working with these functions in an interactive environment becomes more pleasurable.
 Finally, I'm going to create a function for computing the n-th derivative of a function symbolically.

 ``` r
 library(purrr)